 Newport State Park is mostly open.
 Here is what you need to know:

-- Park office is closed.
-The self-registration kiosk (just outside the park office) is available.
+- Park offices are closed.
+Drive-up window will be open on Saturdays in January from 10am to 2pm.
+The self-registration kiosk (just outside the park office) is available anytime.

-- Annual state park stickers are still available for purchase online.
-Information here.
+- 2021 annual state park stickers available for purchase online and by phone.
+Information is here.

 - Backpack or bike-in camping is available.
 Reservations required.
 Make reservations by phone (1-888-947-2757) or online.